I’m sure that you have lots of questions. I’ve tried to answer some of the common ones here, but if there’s something else please contact me

 Which photos get converted into Black & White and why?

 I make a judgement call when I am processing your photos.
 Some scenes and lighting conditions lend themselves better to black & white.
+I now offer an option to have the whole gallery in Black and White if you choose to.

 Can friends and family view our photos?